-- a.
-Provide your key product performance and process effectiveness results.
+7.1 Provide your key product performance and process effectiveness results.
 Include results for your products and customer service processes.
 Include results for your process effectiveness and efficiency.
 Include your safety and emergency preparedness results.
 Include your supply-chain management results.
 Include appropriate comparative data.
-Segment your results by product offerings, customer groups, and market segments, and by process types and locations, as appropriate. - b.
-Provide your customer-focused performance results.
+Segment your results by product offerings, customer groups, and market segments, and by process types and locations, as appropriate.

+- 7.2 Provide your customer-focused performance results.
 Include results for customer satisfaction, dissatisfaction and engagement.
 Include appropriate comparative data.
-Segment your results by product offerings, customer groups, and market segments, as appropriate. - c.
-Provide your workforce-focused performance results.
+Segment your results by product offerings, customer groups, and market segments, as appropriate. - 7.3 Provide your workforce-focused performance results.
 Include your workforce capability and capacity results.
 Include workforce climate results (e.g. health, safety, security, services, and benefits).
 Include your workforce engagement results.
 Include your workforce and leader development results.
 Include appropriate comparative data.
-Segment your results to address the diversity of your workforce and to address your workforce groups and segments, as appropriate. - d.
-Provide your senior leadership and governance results.
+Segment your results to address the diversity of your workforce and to address your workforce groups and segments, as appropriate. - 7.4 Provide your senior leadership and governance results.
 Include results for senior leaders' communication and engagement with the workforce and customers.
 Include results for governance accountability, including those for fiscal accountability.
 Include legal and regulatory results.
 Include results for ethical behavior and results for societal well-being and support of your key communities.
 Include results for the achievement of your organizational strategy and action plans.
 Include appropriate comparative data.
-Segment your results by organizational units, as appropriate. - e.
-Provide your financial viability results.
+Segment your results by organizational units, as appropriate. - 7.5 Provide your financial viability results.
 Include your financial performance results and marketplace performance results.
 Include appropriate comparative data.
 Segment your results by market segments, customer groups, or organizational units as appropriate.

-Results Portrayal: What we are looking for
+Results Portrayal: What we are looking for-

-The five Results Discussion Areas examine the performance and improvement measures identified by the organization as being KEY to its success.
+The five Results Discussion Areas examine the organization's KEY performance and improvement measures.
+KEY measures are those that are the most important and critical to achieving success.
 Category 7 reflects timely measures (weekly, quarterly, annual as applicable) of performance for evaluation and improvement of an organization's processes, products, and services that are aligned with overall organizational strategy, goals and direction and are produced by those processes and methods the organization outlines in Categories 1-6.

 For example, an organization lists its employee Mentor Program as a KEY process in Category 5.
-Results of this program would be included as part of the 7c discussion.
+Results of this program would be included as part of the 7.3 discussion.
 One view of results could simply be "participation" - not unusual if the effort is new.
 Another view of results could be "user value" identified through surveys, etc. Likewise, if the purpose of the program is to address "employee retention of young people" that also might show up.
 Thus, multiple Results are often associated with one process.